AppHarvest (NASDAQ:APPH) Updates FY 2021 Earnings Guidance

-AppHarvest (NASDAQ:APPH) issued an update on its FY 2021 earnings guidance on Tuesday morning.
+AppHarvest (NASDAQ:APPH) updated its FY 2021 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $- for the period.
 The company issued revenue guidance of $20 million-25 million, compared to the consensus revenue estimate of $21.13 million.

-AppHarvest (NASDAQ:APPH) last announced its quarterly earnings data on Sunday, May 16th.
-The company reported ($0.35) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.25) by ($0.10).
-The business had revenue of $2.30 million for the quarter.
-As a group, analysts forecast that AppHarvest will post -1.04 EPS for the current year.
+A number of analysts recently commented on the stock.
+Barclays assumed coverage on shares of AppHarvest in a research note on Wednesday.
+They set an overweight rating and a $25.00 price target on the stock.
+Zacks Investment Research cut shares of AppHarvest from a hold rating to a sell rating in a research note on Wednesday, April 14th.

-In other AppHarvest news, Director Jeffrey W. Ubben sold 3,000,000 shares of the stock in a transaction on Thursday, June 10th.
+In other news, Director Jeffrey W. Ubben sold 3,000,000 shares of the stock in a transaction on Thursday, June 10th.
 The shares were sold at an average price of $16.50, for a total value of $49,500,000.00.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
+The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.

 AppHarvest, Inc, a development stage company, builds and operates high-tech greenhouses to grow fruits and vegetables in the United States.
 Its products include tomatoes and leafy greens.
 The company was founded in 2018 and is based in Lexington, Kentucky.